denoland/deno/docs/getting_started/typescript.md

 #### Triple-slash reference directive in JavaScript files

-If you are hosting modules which you want to be consumed by Deno, and you want to inform Deno about the location of the type definitions, you can utilise a triple-slash directive in the actual code.
+If you are hosting modules which you want to be consumed by Deno, and you want to inform Deno about the location of the type definitions, you can utilize a triple-slash directive in the actual code.
 For example, if you have a JavaScript module and you would like to provide Deno with the location of the type definitions which happen to be alongside that file, your JavaScript module named